rileyyo/imdb-exploratory-analysis-sqlite-beginner/README.md

 # 🎬 IMDb Data Exploration Project

 This project explores real-world movie data from IMDb using Python, SQLite, and Jupyter Notebooks.
+Wanted an introduction to data loading (tsv's to sqlite db using python), some manipulation (exploding movie genre column, creating new table), querying, and Jupyter Notebooks.
+Mainly not for any use, but to document my learning progress.
+Can see the end goal of certain queries and plotting in the notebooks folder.

 ## ✅ Goals
 - Practice loading TSV files into SQLite